Nothing is scarier than being caught in a hurricane or tornado. And even after it has passed, the storm damage left behind can be devastating.

 As important as the material you choose for your roof is, so is the sheathing underneath (also known as roof decking).
 Wind-resistant roof decking consists of 7/16-inch or 19/32-inch wood and should be attached using nails instead of staples.

 For even more protection, you can apply a waterproof underlayment on top of the decking to protect your home from water damage should you lose any shingles during a tornado or large storm.
+You should understand the best time of year to replace your roof.

 If your home and roof have suffered damage in a recent tornado, don’t hesitate to contact the professional roofers at Capitol Improvements.
 Our team will come and assess the storm damage to your roof and prepare a quote to help you get going with a replacement as quickly as possible.